 Your deposition is a question and answer meeting, not a conversation.
 It should not feel like a conversation with an old friend.
 Think through your answers before you speak and make sure that you give the most accurate answer.
 It’s perfectly fine to pause for a minute before you answer.

-Your answers should only be one sentence long.
-While you do want to answer the question, you don’t want to give more information than you are asked.
-If the attorney needs more information, then he can ask follow-up questions.
+Most of your answers should only need to be one sentence long, because you want to give short, succinct, and direct answers that respond only to the question at hand.
+While you do want to answer the question directly, you are not being asked to give more information than what you are being asked to answer.
+If the attorney needs more information, then they will ask additional follow-up questions.

-When you are asked yes or no questions, you don’t have to give yes or no answers.
-The opposing attorney’s job in a deposition is to lock you into your answers.
-To combat that, try saying something like, “As far as I can remember” instead of yes, and “I don’t recall that happening” instead of no.
+When you are asked yes or no questions, you don’t have to give yes or no answers if doing so would force you to provide inaccurate testimony.
+The opposing attorney’s job in a deposition is to lock you in to your answers.
+Consider responding instead with qualifying phrases like, “As far as I can remember” instead of yes, or “I don’t recall that happening” instead of no, so long as your responses remain accurate.

 Remember that your attorney will be there beside you, looking out for your case’s best interest, and he or she will support you and guide you through the process.

 If you believe that you have a personal injury case, the attorneys at Ross Feller Casey can help you.
-We have experienced litigators to get you through every part of your legal case, including depositions.
-Contact us for your free case evaluation, and we will help you proceed.
+We are experienced litigators that can get you through every part of your legal case, including depositions.
+Contact us for a free case evaluation, and we may help you proceed.

 All of our personal injury cases are handled on a contingency basis, so you won’t pay unless you receive a monetary award for your case.